Karla Sofen: Origins

 Karla Sofen was born in Van Nuys, California.
 She grew up in the mansion of Hollywood producer Charles Stockbridge, as the child of the butler Karl Sofen.
 After her father's death, her mother Marion Sofen worked three jobs to put her daughter through college, and Karla vowed never to end up like her mother and that she would never put another's needs before her own.
 Despite building a successful practice as a psychologist and psychiatrist, Karla so disliked being dependent on her patients for income that she entered the super-criminal world as an aide to Doctor Faustus.
 Learning of Lloyd Bloch (a.k.a. the original Moonstone), she became the supervillain's psychologist and manipulated him into rejecting the source of his powers, an extraterrestrial gem of considerable power, which she then acquired and absorbed to gain the powers of Moonstone.
-She then battled the Hulk.

-It has been revealed Karla murdered her mother by suffocating her and then set her house on fire.
+Sofen murdered her mother by suffocating her and then set her house on fire.
 It has also been said that during Sofen's career as a psychologist, she convinced depressed patients to kill themselves while she watched, and was "instrumental in the therapeutic hospitalization of six more".

 Masters of Evil

-Karla Sofen worked briefly for the Corporation, controlling the Hulk and manipulating General Thunderbolt Ross into a nervous breakdown.
-She battled Captain America, Falcon, Hulk and Quasar on behalf of the Corporation.
-She continued to pursue greater power, stealing Curt Connors's Enervator and fighting Spider-Man in the process.

-Egghead recruited her for the third Masters of Evil and she fought the Avengers.
-However, her tenure was short-lived as she surrendered after the Masters of Evil's defeat.
-Moonstone escapes confinement at Project: Pegasus with Blackout, the Rhino and Electro, battling the Avengers and escaping into the Darkforce dimension with Blackout.
-She traveled to the Moon in search for more moonstone fragments, where she battled Dazzler and the Inhumans, and was then returned to Pegasus.
+Egghead recruits Moonstone into the third Masters of Evil, who battle the Avengers.
+However, her tenure is short-lived as she surrenders after the Masters of Evil's defeat.

 Later, Helmut Zemo recruited Moonstone for the fourth Masters of Evil.
 She participated in the Masters of Evil's takeover of Avengers Mansion, but attempted to manipulate the mentally damaged Blackout to her side to take position of team leader from Zemo.
 She subsequently battled Captain Marvel, but this confrontation ended with her being temporarily paralyzed when she crashed into a cliff during the fight and broke her neck.
 Healed by the power of the stone, she then had a rematch with Captain Marvel.
-Moonstone later battled Volcana.
-She was twice targeted by Nefarius (the original Moonstone) first while going to court, and then when he got imprisoned in the Vault.
-Eventually, she decided to serve out her prison term.